University of Dayton

 Within the general requirements listed above, the student may select one of three options:

-2. The student, under certain conditions, may take 33 to 36 semester hours of academic coursework and three to six semester hours of MPA 597 Public Serv Project.
+2. The student, under certain conditions, may take 33 to 36 semester hours of academic coursework and three to six semester hours of MPA 597 Public Service Project.
 This option is available only to students employed in administrative positions other than internships in public or nonprofit agencies.
 Students should enroll in MPA 597 only after completing 18 hours of other courses.

 3. The student may take the full 39 semester hours in regular academic courses.